ChristianC561/Greenview/README.md

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/d8136ee2-4562-426d-9e9a-3dd0dfca5153) and click on Share -> Publish.

+### Deploying to GitHub Pages

+This project is configured to deploy to GitHub Pages.
+The deployment is automated using GitHub Actions.

+To deploy to GitHub Pages:

+1. Push your changes to the main branch
+2. GitHub Actions will automatically build and deploy your site
+3. Your site will be available at https://christianc561.github.io/Greenview/

+If you want to manually trigger a deployment:
+1. Go to your GitHub repository
+2. Navigate to Actions tab
+3. Select the "Deploy to GitHub Pages" workflow
+4. Click "Run workflow"

 ## I want to use a custom domain - is that possible?